Bodies In Mexico Presumed To Be Missing Surfers Have Bullet Wounds To Head - UrduPoint

 Bodies In Mexico Presumed To Be Missing Surfers Have Bullet Wounds To Head

-Tijuana, (APP - UrduPoint / Pakistan Point News - 6th May, 2024) Three bodies believed to be those of two Australian brothers and an American who disappeared on a surfing trip in Mexico have bullet wounds to the head, authorities said Sunday.
+Tijuana, (APP - UrduPoint / Pakistan Point News - 6th May, 2024) Relatives of two Australians and an American who disappeared on a surfing trip arrived in Mexico Sunday to identify their presumed bodies, which were found with gunshot wounds to the head, authorities said.

-"The relatives arrived in the United States (on Saturday) and today they presented themselves to the prosecutor's office," she said.

-The victims "all have a hole in their head made by a firearm projectile," Andrade added.
+Bodies presumed to belong to the three men "all have a hole in their head made by a firearm projectile," Andrade said, adding that the trio had previously visited Mexico several times without any problems.

-The motive was believed to the attempted theft of their pick-up truck, she said.

-Three suspects, one of them a woman, have been detained on suspicion of direct or indirect involvement in this case, according to prosecutors.
+Three suspects, two men and one woman, have been detained on suspicion of involvement in the case, according to prosecutors.

+One of those arrested has a history of violence, drug dealing and robbery, officials said.

 Investigators said earlier that the bodies, which were recovered from a cliff-top shaft in the crime-hit northwestern state of Baja California, were very likely those of the missing tourists.